 The Organization is subject to concentrations in credit risk relating to cash balances.
-For the year presented, the majority of the Organization's cash deposits were held in three financial institutions.
+For the years presented, the majority of the Organization's cash deposits were held in three financial institutions.
 Cash deposits are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000 per institution.
-As of December 31, 2015, cash balances in excess of the FDIC limit were \$335,146.
+As of December 31, 2016, cash balances in excess of the FDIC limit were \$5,098.
+There were no cash balances in excess of FDIC limits as of December 31, 2017.
 The Organization has not experienced any losses on uninsured cash balances and Management considers risk on concentration in cash balances to be low.